Small Businesses Need a One-page Plan to Kill It in 2020

 Why?
 Because people are far too busy to investigate the value of every proposition or marketing piece they receive.
 They also know a lot of sales and marketing is BS.
 The quicker you get to the point, the more chance you have of people giving you serious consideration.

 What Do We Need To Do?

 You’d be surprised by me saying this, but most businesses need to cut down their marketing activity.
-Following my sessions, there is usually and energy and drive to get things done, but in most cases it is the worst idea.
+Following my sessions, there is usually energy and drive to get things done, but in most cases, it is the worst idea.